 - Tracks of supposed sasquatches are often found, which are sometimes revealed to be the work of pranksters when proper investigation is done, although some of them have been found to be possibly real.

 - Starting in the early 2000's a man named Phillip Morris came out as saying he was involved in the creation of a gorilla suit and communicating with Patterson as to how to broaden the shoulders and extend the length of the arms.
-Bob Heironimus who can be seen in the second part of the reel accompanying the documentarians would later claim that he was paid $1000 to wear such a suit and that he was the creature in the film.
-The involvement of Ray Wallace, the well known Bigfoot hoaxist has also been corroborated by his family after his death.
+Bob Heironimus, who can be seen in the second part of the reel accompanying the documentarians, would later claim that he was paid $1000 to wear such a suit and that he was the creature in the film.
+The involvement of Ray Wallace, the well known Bigfoot hoaxist, has also been corroborated by his family after his death.
+In addition, an investigation into Patterson's background reveals that, shortly before the trip on which he filmed the footage, he had raised money to shoot a (fictional) film about Bigfoot.
+How convenient that he saw Bigfoot while on a trip to shoot a movie about Bigfoot.
+There are some inconsistencies among the story of the video in itself and the people who since confessed to being in on it.
+But in truth even if we weren't talking about a possibly mythic beast, lots of these men are an Unreliable Narrator on reputation alone.
 The Other Wiki has more info.
-In addition, an investigation into Patterson's background reveals that, shortly before the trip on which he filmed the footage, he had raised money to shoot a (fictional) film about Bigfoot.
-How convenenient that he saw Bigfoot while on a trip to shoot a movie about Bigfoot.

-- Paleontologists have discovered species of extinct giant, herbivorous apes that bear a striking resemblance to Yeti.
+- Paleontologists have discovered species of extinct giant, herbivorous apes (the Gigantopithecus mentioned in the trope description) that bear a striking resemblance to Yeti.
 This may be the source of the legend.

 - Sometimes people record alleged vocalizations of Bigfoot like these.